mayureshw/vctools/README.md

 ### boost

-AHIR compilation requires boost.
+AHIR compilation requires the boost library.
 The package on Ubuntu is libboost-dev.
 To cross check the installation: /usr/include/boost directory should exist.

 ### AHIR (fork)